 How Does Marijuana Addiction Develop?

 Most marijuana users utilize pot for its pain-relieving properties and consider it a potential replacement for prescription drugs.
-Marijuana helps the individual eliminate or reduce the need for stronger substances, allowing users to experience fewer side effects and a healthier management of symptoms.

 But how, exactly, does marijuana addiction develop in this nine percent?